 We will actively identify and pursue opportunities to improve our department and the ways we serve the campus community.

 The hallmarks of our service are a constant dedication to the principles of honesty, integrity, fairness, courage and courtesy.

-One unit of credit is available for matriculated Stanford Students.
+Matriculated Stanford Students can choose to receive two units of credit.
 Register for LAWGEN 209Q in Axess.
-To earn the unit, students must submit short weekly reflection papers.
+To earn the units, students must submit short weekly reflection papers.
 Details in the syllabus.